Western Montana

 (1809 - 1810, 1811 - 1813), Thompson Falls

-A North West Co. trading post built by David Thompson, located on the north (or east) side of the Clark Fork River nearly opposite the mouth of Prospect (Ashley) Creek, just north of town.
+A North West Co. trading post built by David Thompson, located on the north (or east) side of the Clark Fork River nearly opposite the mouth of Prospect (Ashley) Creek, about three miles north of town.
 The post was not occupied during 1811 when, in the fall of that year, it was attacked by a group of Piegan Indians who found another group of Kootenay Indians encamped there.
 Nor'wester John McTavish had the post rebuilt and reopened in December 1811.

 Flathead Post (2)